Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing

 Using VideoFOV makes the results from later iterations (e.g., the 5th) much more consistent with those from the first iteration.
 Furthermore, with adaptive token merging, we can reduce FLOPs and runtime by more than 30% without any degradation in generation quality.

-Proof-of-Concept Experiments: Ideal Context Encoder
+(Supplementary Material) Proof-of-Concept Experiments: Ideal Context Encoder

 We investigate which type of memory encoder best preserves and transfers information by conditioning the model on the states from CUT3R[8], LVSM[9], and a VAE.
 While CUT3R and LVSM fail to provide sufficiently informative guidance to the video diffusion model, the VAE state effectively conveys the necessary information, leading to consistent generation of same region in different views.